Thinkwise/docs/docs/sf/tasks.md

 3. No - The action is executed in background and the user can continue working.[12]

-4. Optional - The user must wait (option 1), but has the possibility to continue the action in background (option 3).<sup>1</sup> Reports executed in background could be monitored in a new “Async action” dialog (TODO screenshot…).
+4. Optional - The user must wait (option 1), but has the possibility to continue the action in background (option 3).<sup>1</sup> Reports executed in background could be monitored in a new “Async action” dialog.

 For Web, this means that the long-term actions no longer cause a request timeout from IIS.
 (Default after 90 seconds)